INTO-CPS-Association/fmu-rabbitmq/docs/data-handling.rst

 Functions
 ^^^^^^^^^
-Some functions are described in this seciton that are used in the diagram in the subsequent section.
+Some functions are described in this section that are used in the diagram in the subsequent section.

 RabbitMQFMU.configure()
     - Configure the RMQFMU based on the configuration within the model description file.